AndronikosKostas/ComputerArchitectureLab3/README.md

 ### ARM
 $$ EDAP = ( 2.96053 +   0.0523094 + 0.0563774 ) * runTime * 5.39698 = 16.564501685264002 * runTime $$

-45053.88 / 16.54 = 2723.93, which is a number that if we compare it to 50, is 5 times greater.
-If it would be close to 50 we maybe we could make a discussion around the fact that the XEON is more efficient, but we the current data absolutely not.
+45053.88 / 16.54 = 2723.93.
+If we compare it to 50, it is 5 times greater.
+If thε above division would be close to 50, we maybe could make a discussion around the fact that the XEON could more efficient, but with the current data the answer is that the more energy efficient is of cource the ARM.